“We don’t laugh because we’re happy; we’re happy because we laugh.”William James

 “Only the development of compassion and understanding for others can bring us the tranquility and happiness we all seek.”

-I wrote this in 2014 for a newspaper that no longer exists.
+I wrote the above article in 2014 for a newspaper that no longer exists.

 For my take on how this ties into longevity read Longevity: The Greek Island Way